-Group work is an effective intervention for recovery treatment.
-Participants gain insight into their problem through the group sharing.
-Also, they learn practical skills to maintain sobriety from one another.
-Also, they form a new network of safe recovering friends.
+Group work is an effective exercise for recovery treatment.
+Participants gain insight into their problems through group sharing.
+Also, they learn practical skills of how to maintain sobriety from one another.
+Those who join can form a new network of safe recovering friends.
 WE CARE's educational and therapy programmes target at relapse prevention, emotional management or addiction awareness education.

 Our popular programmes include the following:

 Founded in 1994, SMART Recovery is the leading self-empowering support group in addiction recovery.
-Participants learn psychological tools for recovery based on the latest scientific research drawn from outcome research on addiction treatments and observational studies of “natural recovery” and participate in a worldwide community that includes free, self-empowering, science-based mutual help groups.
+Participants learn psychological tools for recovery based on the latest scientific data drawn from outcome research on addiction treatments and observational studies of 'natural recovery' and participate in a worldwide community that includes free, self-empowering, science-based mutual help groups.

-It is a secular programme that helps people to recover from all types of addictions (substances or activities).
-SMART Recovery supports individuals who have chosen to abstain, or are considering abstinence from any type of addictive behaviours, by teaching how to change self-defeating thinking, emotions, and actions; and to work towards long-term satisfaction and quality of life.
+It is a secular programme that helps people to recover from all types of addiction (substances or activities).
+SMART Recovery supports individuals who have chosen to abstain, or are considering abstinence from any type of addictive behaviours, by teaching how to change defeatist thinking, emotions, and actions; and to work towards long-term fulfilment and quality of life.
 This approach reinforces self-reliance and self-directed change.

 SMART Recovery is a recognised resource for substance abuse and addiction recovery by the American Academy of Family Physicians, the Center for Health Care Evaluation, The National Institute on Drug Abuse (NIDA), US Department of Health and Human Services, and the American Society of Addiction Medicine.

 Over 1700 weekly group meetings led by Registered SMART Recovery Facilitators are held worldwide.
-Each meeting is 90-minutes long and consist of check-in, agenda setting, group discussion, and checkout.
+Each meeting is 90-minutes long and consists of checking-in, agenda-setting, group discussion, and checkout.

-WE CARE offers weekly SMART Recovery support group meetings for our drop-in members and counselling clients.
-Our meeting is also listed under SMART Recovery local meeting.
-Facilitators are Registered SMART Recovery Facilitators.
+WE CARE offers weekly SMART Recovery support group meetings for our registered members.
+Our meeting is also listed under the SMART recovery website, as well as the SMART International website.
+Our facilitators are Registered SMART Recovery Facilitators.

-Interested participants are required to undergo a clinical intake.
-To express interest, email firstname.lastname@example.org
+Interested participants are required to undergo an interview.

-The Women Therapy Group is a weekly group for women in recovery (from drug and alcohol addiction).
+The Women's Therapy Group is a weekly group meeting for women in recovery.
 It provides a safe space to share their stories of struggle and hope.
-At the same time, the group helps to reintegrate the participants into the community, and re-establish relationships with their loved ones.
+The group also helps to reintegrate the participants into the community, and re-establish relationships with their loved ones.